 - Serious accidental injury to, or the death of a tenant in their home or communal areas:

 - where there has been a service failure by the RSL; or

 - where there has been a failure, or perceived failure, in how the RSL has assessed and managed risk; or

 - which could potentially affect other tenants’ confidence in the RSL or the RSL’s reputation

 - Major failure of key service delivery arrangements (for example, repairs cannot be carried out because a contractor goes into liquidation)

-- Breaches of ballot commitment to tenants or of any stock transfer contractual agreement
+- Breaches of any ballot commitment to tenants or of any stock transfer contractual agreement

 - Adverse reports by statutory agencies, regulators, inspectorates (or similar) about the RSL (for example a Care Inspectorate report with a ‘weak’ or ‘unsatisfactory’ grade or an upheld Care Inspectorate complaint)

-- Any significant natural disaster for example, fire, flood or building collapse which affects the RSL’s normal business and puts tenants at risk
+- Any significant natural disaster (for example, fire, flood or building collapse) which affects the RSL’s normal business and puts tenants at risk

 Financial and funding issues: